oktadev/spring-boot-ionic-example/TUTORIAL.md

 ## PWAs with Ionic

 Ionic ships with support for creating progressive web apps (PWAs).
-If you’d like to learn more about what PWAs are, see [Navigating the World of Progressive Web Apps with Ionic 2](http://blog.ionic.io/navigating-the-world-of-progressive-web-apps-with-ionic-2/).
+If you'd like to learn more about what PWAs are, see [Navigating the World of Progressive Web Apps with Ionic 2](http://blog.ionic.io/navigating-the-world-of-progressive-web-apps-with-ionic-2/).
 This blog post is still relevant for Ionic 3.

-If you run the [Lighthouse Chrome extension](https://developers.google.com/web/tools/lighthouse/) on this application, you’ll get a mediocre score (51/100).
+If you run the [Lighthouse Chrome extension](https://developers.google.com/web/tools/lighthouse/) on this application, you'll get a mediocre score (51/100).

 ![Lighthouse: 51](static/lighthouse-51.png)

-To register a service worker, and improve the app’s score, uncomment the following block in `src/index.html`.
+To register a service worker, and improve the app's score, uncomment the following block in `src/index.html`.

 ```html
 <!-- un-comment this code to enable service worker